The AI-Native Security Thesis: Why This Category Will Produce the Next CrowdStrike

 The company raised $5 million in seed funding from Sequoia Scout, a signal of conviction from one of the most selective early-stage investors in enterprise technology.
 Sequoia's diligence process for cybersecurity investments is notably rigorous — they speak directly with CISOs and evaluate technology architectures before committing — and their backing validates both the technical differentiation and the market opportunity.
 For co-investors and follow-on investors, Sequoia's presence on the cap table reduces execution risk and provides meaningful support for enterprise go-to-market.

 Perhaps most telling is Vigilance's enterprise traction at seed stage.
-The company serves eight enterprise customers, including two Fortune 500 companies as design partners and an active Department of Defense pilot program.
-Winning regulated enterprise and government customers at this stage — before building a sales organization — is a strong product-market fit signal.
-It suggests that the technology is solving a problem acute enough that buyers are willing to work with a startup over established vendors.
-With only 18 employees and 14 of them in engineering, Vigilance is operating with the kind of focus and capital efficiency that produces durable competitive advantages.
+The company serves a handful of enterprise customers, including Fortune 500 companies as design partners and an active Department of Defense pilot program.
+Winning regulated enterprise and government customers at this stage — before building a sales organization — is a notable product-market fit signal.
+With a lean team of fewer than 20 employees and most of them in engineering, Vigilance is operating with focus and capital efficiency.
+That said, not everyone is convinced: some CISOs we spoke with questioned whether a team this small can maintain enterprise-grade reliability as deployments scale, and incumbents like CrowdStrike are not standing still in their own AI efforts.

 Vigilance Security — Category Leader Snapshot